Webhooks

 res.status(200).send("OK");

 A webhook is automatically suspended after 10 consecutive delivery failures.
-Once suspended, no new events are delivered until you reactivate it via PUT /v1/webhooks/{webhook_id} with { "status": "active" }.
+No new events are delivered until you reactivate it: PUT /v1/webhooks/{webhook_id} with { "status": "active" }.
+The failure counter resets to zero on any successful delivery.

 Best Practices